GLP-1 Drug Holiday Discussion Guide: What to Ask Before Pausing or Restarting

 Editorial note

-Reviewed for clarity on April 26, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 "Drug holiday" makes a GLP-1 pause sound routine, but the reality is more nuanced.
 Sometimes a pause is medically necessary.
 Sometimes it is driven by cost, surgery planning, side effects, or pregnancy considerations.
 Sometimes it is simply a patient trying to see what life off treatment feels like.